 The aim of the Safeguarding Unit is to enable organisations to ensure in so far as is possible the safety and wellbeing of the children or adults in their charge.
 We do this by enabling organisations to respond to scrutiny and comply with law in this area, implementing best practice and cultural change where required, and handling cases (whether live or non-recent) appropriately and with sensitivity.

-Our Safeguarding Unit consists of a team of lawyers from across different disciplines in the firm including safeguarding and child protection, education and employment, media and data protection, charity and family, regulatory and public law.
+Our Safeguarding Unit consists of a team of lawyers from across different disciplines in the firm including safeguarding and child protection, education and employment, media and data protection, charity, family, sports and regulatory and public law.

 Central to our Safeguarding Unit is a belief in the importance of a preventative approach within organisations, and of working proactively rather than waiting for a crisis before deciding to act.

 We work alongside organisations to help them to achieve this by creating and maintaining a safe organisational culture that is fully aligned to the organisation's values.
 This includes in the context of schools, sports organisations, charities, religious organisations, and higher education institutions, based both within and outside the United Kingdom.

 This work includes advice on best practice in relation to

 - safeguarding governance – ensuring effective oversight and scrutiny by those at the head of the organisation, including on the prioritisation of safeguarding from the top of the organisation through to those working on the front line

 - safer recruitment practices in relation to staff, volunteers, governors, trustees and directors – including interview technique, scrutiny of references, recruitment documentation and national and international pre-recruitment checks (including DBS checks – general and role specific)

 - the roll out and implementation of safeguarding policies and procedures - including those relating to safer recruitment, child protection, managing allegations, codes of conduct, online safety, mental health, whistleblowing, anti-bullying and child-on-child abuse